el-grudge/money-diaries/README.md

 2. Extract the blog urls from "diary_links__rows__entities" table
 3. Scrap the blog posts and load their json contents in BigQuery using `dlt`

-\* Note: Refinery29 webstie's robot.txt file has no explicit restrictions on scrapping the Money Diaries blog posts.
+\* Refinery29 webstie's robot.txt file has no explicit restrictions on scrapping the Money Diaries blog posts.
 You can check it [here](https://www.refinery29.com/robots.txt)

 ## Data warehouse